A deep learning first explanation by Joost van Amersfoort

 With a vector of kernel distances between the test data point and the training data.
 For more detail refer to equation 2.21 of the GPML book.
 If we condition on (the observed data), we obtain the equation for the mean and covariance of the predictive distribution:

 The equation for contains an inverse of the covariance matrix of the data set.
-The complexity of that computation grows cubically, , with the data set.
-This is infeasible to compute for many datasets.
+We can only stably invert covariance matrices up to a few thousand points.
+After that it becomes very slow, even on modern GPUs, and can also fail due to numeric problems.
 One way to go around this limitation is to exploit the fact that there is often a lot of redundancy in the training set.
 By using only the points that are most informative we can drastically reduce computation.
-GPs that work on a reduced data set are called "Sparse Gaussian Processes".
+GPs that work on such a reduced data set are called "Sparse Gaussian Processes".

 The definition of sparse GPs is a bit different from full GPs.
 Below we follow the derivation of Hensman et al.:

 With containing values of the function at the (pseudo-) inducing points and .
-Notice that the matrix inverse is on now, making it dependent on the number of inducing points we pick and it no longer grows with the data set.
+Notice that the matrix inverse is on now, making it dependent on the number of inducing points we pick.
+It no longer grows with the data set.
 The difference between this approximation and the full GP is given by the following KL divergence:

 We introduce an approximate posterior distribution and attempt to minimise its distance to the true posterior .
 We start from a similar divergence as in the VAE and show we can find a bound we can directly optimise with respect to the pseudo inducing points.